igorkulman/coding-journal/content/projects/4net.md

 company = "SKOUMAL"
 +++

-Universal Windows Platform application running on desktops and phones for the Czech online TV platfrom 4NET.TV.
+Universal Windows Platform application running on desktop, phone and XBox One for the Czech online TV platfrom 4NET.TV.